willhuff0/music_server/music_shared/docs/documentation.md

 End
 ```

 The program is based on a version of snake I wrote a bit earlier called 'file_explorer_snake' (https://github.com/willhuff0/file_explorer_snake).
 In this version a 10x10 grid of grey images are saved to a directory, the images are then swapped out for different colors creating the screen of the game.
-This version had a similar problem of being speed limited; Windows file explorer refreshes at a fixed rate, so each tick has to happen about every 2 seconds.
+This version had a similar problem of having a limited refresh rate.
+Windows File Explorer refreshes at a fixed rate, so each tick has to happen about every 2 seconds.

 I uploaded images of both versions of the game being played.

 ## Music Service
 https://github.com/willhuff0/music_fullstack

 A full stack music streaming service built from scratch.

-It consists of a server and two client apps.
-Music is uploaded to the server, where it is processed and indexed.
-Clients can then search and play music, which is streamed over the network.
+The project consists of a server and two client apps.
+Music is uploaded to the server where it is processed and indexed.
+Clients can then search and play music which is streamed over the network.
 Initially, I intended to deploy the server on the WAN, but over time I shifted the project's focus to also work well when hosted locally.

 I created this project mostly for fun.
-Later, I adapted it to solve a specific problem I was having.
-I wanted a way to synchronize speakers in my home.
-Other solutions I found were either too expensive, or didn't work anymore.
-So, I added the functionally to my already existing music service.
+Later, I adapted it to solve a specific problem.
+I wanted a way to synchronize multiple speakers in my home.
+Other solutions I found were either too expensive or didn't work anymore, so I added the functionally to my already existing music service.
 The sync feature works best when hosted locally.

 ### Open source projects used